ChaCha20-Poly-1305/mihomo-mac-tun-guide/README.md

 ## Notes

 1. It's **not recommended to use GUI clients with this setup**, because they tend to override Mihomo's DNS/TUN blocks and conflicts may occur.
-The setup is intended for using Mihomo core as-is, or with Zashboard webUI that you can host this way:
+The setup is intended for using Mihomo core as-is, but you can also deploy [Zashboard](https://github.com/Zephyruso/zashboard) in case you want a readable web UI:
 ```
 mkdir ~/.config/mihomo/ui && cd ~/.config/mihomo/ui
 curl -L https://github.com/Zephyruso/zashboard/releases/latest/download/dist-no-fonts.zip -o zash.zip
 unzip zash.zip && mv dist/* . && rm -rf dist zash.zip
 ```
-And in your Mihomo config.yaml:
+And in your Mihomo `config.yaml`:
 ```yaml
 external-controller: 127.0.0.1:9090
 external-ui: /Users/YOUR-USERNAME/.config/mihomo/ui